KafProjects/Hexagonal/README.md

-# Setting Up with CQRS and the hexagonal architecure.
+# Setting up CQRS and the hexagonal architecure.

 ## Before we start, what does the application do?